alexpdev/opcua-asyncio/README.md

 The `Client` class provides a high level API for connecting to OPC UA servers, session management and access to basic address space services.
 The client can be used as a context manager.
-The client will then automatically connect and disconnect withing the `with`syntax.
+The client will then automatically connect and disconnect using the `with` syntax.

 ```python
 from asyncua import Client